thegoodideaco/vue-d3-workshop/src/views/exercises/connecting-dots/readme.md

 ### Animation Magic

 There are many ways to animate these shapes.
 Most functionality will come from javascript implementations.
-However, modern browsers can actually _transition_ the path definition!
+However, modern browsers (_chrome only it seems_) can actually _transition_ the path definition.
 Let's try it out

 ```html
 <template>